Posts

 • ns2.bluehost.com

-Once you add Bluehost’s nameservers, you want to click the green checkmark.
 This will point your domain name to Bluehost’s servers.

-I do want to warn you that it can take up to 24 hours for these changes to take effect.
-So be patient and don’t worry if you are routed to Namecheap’s default page temporarily.
+I do want to mention that it can take up to 24 to 48 hours for these changes to take effect once you assign the new nameservers for your own domain name.

 That’s all there is to it!
 That is how to point Namecheap domain to Bluehost.